withastro/docs/src/pages/en/deploy/netlify.md

 description: How to deploy your Astro site to the web on Netlify.
 layout: ~/layouts/DeployGuideLayout.astro
 ---
 [Netlify](https://netlify.com) offers hosting and serverless backend services for web applications and static websites.
 Any Astro site can be hosted on Netlify!

+This guide includes instructions for deploying to Netlify through the website UI or Netlify's CLI.

 ## Project Configuration